Does Texas allow cash-out refinancing?

 The loan will proceed to the closing stage once all required documentation and verifications have been completed.
 The closing agent will coordinate the signing of final documents, funds disbursement, and recording of the new mortgage with the county recorder’s office.
 This procedure can take several days to several weeks.

-How soon can I replace my Texas cash-out refi?
+How soon can you refinance again after a Texas cash-out refinance?

 In Texas, there is a specific waiting period before you can replace your cash-out refinance with another refinance transaction.
 According to Texas law, you must wait at least 12 months from the closing date of your cash-out refinance before you can refinance your mortgage again, whether it’s another cash-out refinance or a rate-and-term refinance.